 Nature is beautiful, but unpredictable, viewer discretion is advised.

 Lori Covert, the owner of the land, is an avid wildlife enthusiast and conservationist.
 She hired Window to Wildlife to install cams in 2018 for private viewing.
-The first year of the cams, Connie and Joe successfully raised and fledged 2 eaglets named: YoYo & Ma
+The first year of the cams, Connie & Joe hatched two chicks, YoYo & Ma.
+Sadly, Ma did not make it.
+YoYo did successfully fledge!

-In 2019, Window to Wildlife added 2 more cameras to the eagles nest, along with an osprey camera on the same property.
-(Osprey camera coming soon) In 2019, Connie & Joe had a more difficult season and only had one eaglet named: Captiva.
+In 2019, Window to Wildlife added 2 more cameras to the eagle's nest, along with an osprey camera on the same property.
+In 2019, Connie & Joe had two eaglets fledge: Cap & Tiva.

 This camera has had a few great streaming and educational partners in the past.
 This year Window to Wildlife will exclusively stream the cameras to YouTube.
 We are partnered with CROW to help provide education and local rodenticide prevention.